dodevops/cloudcontrol/README.md

 * Volume-target /certificates: Target directory for certificates.
 If something different than /certificates is used, environment
 CERTIFICATES_PATH needs to be set to this path

-* Environment CERTIFICATES_PATH: A path in the container to certificate authorities .pem files (optional).
+* Environment CERTIFICATES_PATH: The container path to the volume mount that holds trusted certificate authorities as .pem files
+(optional).
 Defaults to `/certificates`.
 If something different than the default is used, the volume-target needs to be adapted to the same directory

 ### direnv